gevuong/aA-Games/devops.md

 ## W1D3, Wednesday, April 4th, 2018, AWS RDS (Relational Database Service)
 - In RDS, the underlying data structure is a BST, and an array with fixed fields.
 What do you mean by that?
     - When an index is created, a new BST is created.
 The name (or column) of that created index become the keys stored in a BST.
-    - The value of each node determine the location of where the data is located in the file that the DB uses to store data.
+    - The value of each node determines the location of where the data is located in the file (i.e. .dat or .db) that the DB uses to store data.
     - DB stores data in files, and the data stored is contiguous, meaning the data is stored in the order of when record was created, and can easily be indexed.
     - The data is stored in an array-like structure.
 This means that #insert is O(1) because you are pushing new data to end of the array-like structure.